The Health Benefits of Intermittent Fasting

 Autophagy, that cool process we’ve already discussed, also plays a part here.
 By clearing out old cells and functioning like a reboot for your system, autophagy is believed to contribute to longevity.
 Fewer junk cells mean lower chances of mutation and diseases like cancer.
 Life hack: you get to be that cool, healthy grandparent who was ahead of the game.

-See also The Top 5 Health Benefits of Beetroot
+See also 5 Surprising Benefits of Practicing Yoga for Mental Health

 But it’s not just about living longer—it’s about living better.
 IF helps in slowing down the markers of aging, such as cellular damage and inflammation.
 So, aside from adding more years to your life, you’re also upping the quality of those years.
 It’s like living life on hard mode, but you’ve got cheat codes nobody else knows about.